Brovinia, Queensland: Geography

+The Allies Creek State Forest occupies most of the locality, extending south into neighbouring Boondooma.
+Apart from this protected area, the land use is predominantly grazing on native vegetation.

 History

 The locality takes its name from a pastoral run established in about 1850.
 The name was written as Brorinia on maps in 1872 and 1878, but has been written as Brovinia since 1887.
 A postal receiving office was established in 1888 but closed in 1889.